irfanulkabirhira/paper-Corrections-Steps-/README.md

 i have submitted my paper on "Discover Artificial Intelligence " Paper Title: "Privacy Preserving and Explainable Federated Learning for Brain Tumor MRI Classification Using LiteGAN FedNet"

-and i have attached the complete Overleaf file of my paper :  at fisrtv read my entire paper from the overleaf, and then you will help me out to fix the corrections below corrected after :
+and i have attached the complete Overleaf file of my paper :  at fisrt read my entire paper from the overleaf, and then you will help me out to fix the corrections below corrected after :
 ---------------------------------------------------------------------------------------------------

 Reviewer comments